vmware-archive/Workshop/Lab10/README.md

 >In this lab we will continue to add functionality to the Fortune Teller application.
 In this lab we will learn how to add security to our application.
 We will secure our `Fortune Teller Service` REST endpoints so that you must be authenticated and have `read.fortunes` permission to access it.
 We will also implement a OAuth2 `Log In` functionality in our `Fortune Teller UI` which uses the Cloud Foundry identity store for authentication and permissions.

->After completing Lab 9, the app in its current state is as follows:
+>After completing Lab 9, the app state should be as follows:

-* The application can now scale horizontally, and has fault tolerance built in.
+* The application can now scale horizontally and has fault tolerance built in.
-* But, unfortunately every one has access to the Fortune service. ;-)
+* Unfortunately, every one has access to the Fortune service. ;-)

 >The goals for Lab 10 are to:

 * Change `Fortune Teller Service` to secure the REST endpoints by requiring valid OAuth Bearer tokens with `read.fortunes` permission to access Fortunes.
 * Change `Fortune Teller UI` to require users to authenticate using the Cloud Foundry UAA before fetching a Fortune and to have `read.fortunes` permission to access Fortunes.

->For some background information on ASP.NET Core Security, have a look at this [documentation](https://docs.microsoft.com/en-us/aspnet/core/security/)
+>For background information, see: [ASP.NET Core Security documentation](https://docs.microsoft.com/en-us/aspnet/core/security/)

 ## Add Security to Fortune Teller Service

-In this section we will be adding code to the `Fortune Teller Service` to use JWT Bearer token based authentication and authorization.
+In this section we will add code to the `Fortune Teller Service` to use JWT Bearer token based authentication and authorization.

 ### Step 01 - Add Steeltoe Security Nuget to Fortune Service